ishan007/LedgerApp/README.md

 * Retrofit2 -- for Network api
 * Dagger2 -- for DI
 * Glide -- for Image Loading
-* Mockito -- mocking framework for testing
+* Mockito -- mocking framework for unit testing
 * Room -- for local DB
 * RxJava2 -- for Reactive Programming
 * Paging -- for pagination